darktable-org/dtdocs/content/install/configuration.md

 : contains user presets for modules, styles, tags and locations.
 This is an SQLite database.
 It is backed-up before updating to a new release and automatic snapshots can be configured (see below).

 `library.db`
-: contains all image known to Ansel, along with their directories (dubbed _film rolls_).
+: contains all images known to Ansel, along with their directories (dubbed _film rolls_).
 Like the previous, it is an SQLite database backed-up before updating to new releases and with optional snapshots.

 The frequency of snapshots can be defined in the software global _Preferences_ -> tab _Storage_ -> section _Database_ -> entry _Create database snapshots_ and _how many snapshot to keep_.
 By default, Ansel saves one snapshot every week when closing the software.